 - Dollar-for-dollar matching contributions up to 3% of their salary

-The $13,500 contribution limit applies to you, the business owner, because you’re also considered an employee.
+The contribution limits applies to you, the business owner, because you’re also considered an employee.

 SIMPLE IRAs function as traditional IRAs, so contributions are deductible, and retirement disbursements are taxed as income.
 Contributions you make to your employees’ SIMPLE IRA are deductible as a business expense.